 Curious about the fairness debate?
 Read our analysis: AI vs Human Grading: Which Is Fairer for Student Assessment?

-My Final Pick
+My Final Pick for 2026

 After testing everything, I’m sticking with ChatGPT Plus as my main subscription and using Perplexity Pro’s free tier for research.
 This combination covers 95% of my academic needs for $20/month.